 If you don’t already know what industry you’d like to work in, it’s important to use your interests, skills and personality to find the job that's right for you.

-You can also browse courses by industry to see what catches your eye, or check out which hot jobs and industries are trending now.
+You can also browse courses by industry to see what catches your eye, or look at which jobs and industries are trending.

 Find the course that suits your best